m98proxy/GoogleHacks/README.md

 The toolkit used is X3D-finely-sharpened built purely in C#.

+* the quaternion based camera contained in the accompanying graphical library is actually better than the google maps camera, as google street view suffers from gimbal lock.

 ![alt text](Screenshots/screenshot1.png "Streetview in C# Example 1")

 Project currently in development, more to be implemented.